Demo

 Identifying and collaborating with experts in relevant fields, including capital defense (jury selection, trial practice, mitigation investigation, etc.), forensics, mental health, trauma, and other specialized areas of expertise as needed to fully investigate, prepare, and present the client’s case;

-Researching, briefing and arguing cases on direct appeal to the Ohio Supreme Court;
+Researching, briefing, and arguing cases on direct appeal to the Supreme Court of Ohio;

 Preparing and litigating post-conviction petitions, including discovery requests, evidentiary hearings, and appellate briefing and arguments;